-Sample Error S.E.% must fall within the indicated S.E. percent for the dispersed and accumulation areas on Tables 4-4 and 4-5 (Interior) or Tables 4-2 or 4-3 (Coast).
+Sample Error S.E.% must fall within the indicated S.E. percent for the dispersed and accumulation areas on Tables 4-2 or 4-3.
 Horizontal Distance Strip to strip and plot to plot must be plus or minus 3 percent.
 Area (stratum) Plus or minus 2 percent.
 Area (tree patches) Plus or minus two (2) percent.
 Bearing Plus or minus 2 degrees (strip to strip or plot to plot).
 Measure Percent Plus or minus 10 percent.
 Estimated Plots and Volumes Plus or minus 20 percent.